seya/lazzzy_boys/README.md

 #### 1.3 Control
-* Drive By Wire Node (DBW Node)-
+* Drive By Wire Node (DBW Node)
   - input: target trajectory
   - output: control commands to vehicle

 ##### 1.3.1 PID controllers
 * Since we need to control throttle, brake, and yaw, we deploy three PID controllers independently.
 The throttle and brake controllers could be combined by taking the advantage of the knowledge that theses controls acts oppositely but we did not take this approach.

-##### 1.3.2 PID Controller Algorithms
-There are three types of PID controller algorithms: Interactive Algorithm, Noninteractive Algorithm, and Parallel Algorithm ( http://blog.opticontrols.com/archives/124 ).
+* There are three types of PID controller algorithms: Interactive Algorithm, Noninteractive Algorithm, and Parallel Algorithm ( http://blog.opticontrols.com/archives/124 ).
+Following diagram shows the structure of each algorithm.
+We tested all the three algorithms to find out the best algorithm for this project.
+The Cohen-Coon and Lambda PID tuning rules from Noninteractive Algorithm seemed the best fit for our case because they were designed to give a very fast response.
+However, it turned out it not possible to find the parameters to achieve the short response time that we want.

 ![Interactive Algorithm](http://blog.opticontrols.com/wp-content/uploads/2010/03/ideal.png)